Welcome to PFMA’s library of information on pet food, a resource designed to answer any question you may have about pet food.

 The manufacture of pet food in the UK is highly regulated - there are more than 50 pieces of legislation governing the manufacture of pet food.

 Foods for all animals are governed by the same legislation and, as farm animals form part of the human food chain, the laws are necessarily stringent.

 Furthermore, as pet food is manufactured and distributed in the same way as human food, some legislation governing human food is equally applicable to pet food.

-Indirectly, pet food enjoys the additional legal protection of the law which was designed to safeguard raw materials destined for the human food chain, from which the pet food industry also sources its raw materials.
+Pet food enjoys the additional legal protection of the law which was designed to safeguard raw materials destined for the human food chain, from which the pet food industry also sources its raw materials.
 Examples of this include the laws restricting the residue levels of veterinary substances in meat and those of pesticides in cereal products.
-In addition, there is specific legislation governing pet food.

 Don't forget to check our FAQ section too, which addresses many common pet food queries.

 Additionally, see our Tools and Resources sections, we have lots of educational material including our pet food animation on the production of dog and cat food and a wide range of fact sheets from labelling and additives to raw and homemade diets.

 Last reviewed: 23 June 2022